 Wazuh provides a pre-built virtual machine image (OVA) that you can directly import using VirtualBox or other OVA compatible virtualization systems.

 This VM only runs on 64-bit systems and is not recommended for use in production environments.
-It can be a useful tool for proofs of concept and labs.
-Multitier server and multi-node clusters are usually a better fit for production environments where higher performance is required.
+It is a useful tool for proof-of-concepts and labs.
+Multi-tier servers and multi-node clusters are generally more suitable for production environments where higher performance is required.

 Open Distro for Elasticsearch: 7.9.1

 First, import the OVA in the virtualization platform and run the virtual machine.
-The user
+The password of the user

-wazuh and the username/password for the Wazuh API is
+wazuh and the username and password for the Wazuh API are

 wazuh-wui/wazuh-wui.
 The following video explains how to import and run the virtual machine.